-The Daniel's Harbour Property is located in coastal Western Newfoundland and consists of 360 claims in 2 licenses totalling 9,000 hectares.
+The Daniel's Harbour Property is located in coastal Western Newfoundland and consists of 243 claims in two licenses totalling 6,075 hectares.
 The Daniel's Harbour project surrounds the former high-grade zinc mine operated by Teck Resources from 1975 to 1990 that produced approximately 7 Mt of ore grading ~7.8% Zn from 1975 to 1990.

 The Mississippi Valley Type mineralization at Daniel's Harbour has clear structural and stratigraphic controls but no deep drilling has been completed to test obvious trends and favourable stratigraphy.
 There are sufficient untested parts of property to host significant resources located outside of mine site and four target areas have been identified which require further assessment with potential for follow-up drill testing.
-Zinc mineralization at Daniel's Harbour generally occurs in long, narrow, NE trending bodies.
-Of 21 zones mined at Daniel's Harbour, the largest was the "L" zone which extended over a length of 3,000 metres with a 30 metre maximum vertical thickness of ore.
+Zinc mineralization at Daniel's Harbour generally occurs in long, narrow, northeast trending bodies.
+Of 21 zones mined at Daniel's Harbour, the largest was the "L" zone which extended over a length of 3,000 meters with a 30 meter maximum vertical thickness of ore.

 Two types of zinc mineralization were exploited at in the "L" zone.
-The most common mineralization occurred as cavity fillings in a series of narrow (1/2 metre to 2 metres) pseudobreccia beds separated by barren massive "Grey Dolomite".
+The most common mineralization occurred as cavity fillings in a series of narrow (1/2 meter to 2 meters) pseudobreccia beds separated by barren massive "Grey Dolomite".
 The second type of mineralization, which was prevalent in the thickest portion of the "L" zone, consisted of veins which cut the pseudobreccia and consisted almost entirely of sphalerite, with minor quantities of pyrite, marcasite and galena.
 This mineralogy enabled good recoveries (98%) and production of a premium grade concentrate (63%).